How to Install CMake on Fedora

 -- Configuring incomplete, errors occurred!

-This error occurs when build dependencies are missing or incomplete.
-To diagnose the issue, verify your installed development packages:
+This error typically occurs when build dependencies are missing or incomplete.
+Therefore, to diagnose the issue, check which development packages are currently installed:

 rpm -qa | grep -E 'gcc|openssl-devel|make'

-When all packages are installed correctly, you should see output similar to:
+When all packages are installed correctly, you should see output listing the installed packages:

 If any packages are missing from the output, install all required dependencies: